-A faculty evaluation / "defense" of the thesis and/or a public screening in a festival atmosphere is also required in order to graduate.
-UGA MFA FTV Faculty will arrange and supply the public screening venue at the program's expense.
-This is crucial to launching filmmakers into the industry.
-Thesis "defense" sessions will adhere to Liz Lerman's Critical Response Process by John Borstel and Liz Lerman.
+A faculty evaluation / "defense" of the thesis is also required in order to graduate.
+Students must submit a link of their latest cut to their thesis committee members at least by July 24th, with the intention that their film will be reviewed over the week.
+Thesis "defense" sessions will adhere to Critical Response Process by John Borstel and Liz Lerman.
 This process is based on providing constructive feedback, with faculty asking evocative questions in an open dialogue with each filmmaker.